ibowditch/userdocs/_sources/server.md

 2. Firefighters (Draft, Tools, Fires, Hoses, Pumps)
 3. Basic First Aid (optional)
 4. Village Skills
-5. Crew leader Skills
+5. Crew Leader Skills

 (assessors)=
 #### Assessors

-Normally, the current set of Field Officers are authorised to perform skill checks on members, including other Field Officers.
+Normally, the current set of Field Officers, i.e. Captain, Senior DC, and other DCs, are authorised to perform skill checks on members, including other Field Officers.
 Note that no Assessor is permitted to check themselves.

 If required, other members who are not currently Field Officers, can be added (by the brigade administrator) to the User Group **Assessors**, and they will then have permission to run skills checks on members in the same way as